University of Tasmania: What it's really like

 What is the University of Tasmania?

-The University of Tasmania is the fourth oldest university in Australia, and the only university in the state of Tasmania.
+The University of Tasmania is the fourth oldest university in Australia.
+It's also the only uni in the state of Tasmania.
 There are around 43,000 students here, with around 17% of those students being international.
-We are known for facilities like our Institute of Marine and Antarctic Science (IMAS), and though we teach a wide range of subjects, we specialise in subjects like law, medicine, marine studies, and agriculture.
+We're known for facilities like our Institute of Marine and Antarctic Science (IMAS).
+Though we teach over 100 undergraduate courses, we specialise in subjects like law, medicine, marine studies, and agriculture.

 Why apply to the University of Tasmania?

 One reason to apply is to experience quality education at an affordable price.
-We are consistently ranked in the world’s top 100 for marine biology degrees.
+We're consistently ranked in the world’s top 100 for marine biology degrees.
 This is because of the abundance of biodiversity you can find in the waters of Tasmania.

-We are also highly ranked for agriculture and environmental sciences, so students can study subjects relating to environmental management here, and our law lecturers include renowned academics in environmental and marine law issues.
+We're also highly ranked for agriculture and environmental sciences.
+So students can study subjects relating to environmental management here, and our law lecturers include renowned academics in environmental and marine law issues.

 If you haven’t lived in Tasmania before, you’ll experience an entirely different lifestyle living on the island to other Australian hotspots like Sydney or Melbourne.
 You’ll find the natural world next door to your classroom, with places for hiking, rock climbing, or bushwalking never too far away for relieving stress between classes.